 Storage

-Freezer Storage: Once fully cooled, you can also freeze these bagels in a freezer-safe plastic bag or container for up to 3 months.
+To freeze: Once fully cooled, transfer the bagels to a freezer-safe plastic bag or container and freeze for up to 3 months.
+I like to freeze them in individual plastic bags so I can reheat just one bagel whenever I like.
 Reheat frozen bagels in the microwave for about 60 seconds until warm and soft again.

 Sourdough Discard Bagels